Osaka Aquarium Kaiyukan: Exhibits

 Visitors go up to the eighth floor on the escalator, passing through the Aqua Gate, a tunnel tank housing various tropical fish species.
 After exiting the escalator, visitors enter the Japan Forest, which recreates a Japanese forest and houses Asian small-clawed otters, Japanese giant salamanders, black-crowned night herons and many other native freshwater animals.

 The walk-through aquarium displays marine life in several habitats comprising 27 tanks in 16 main exhibits with a total volume of 10,941 tons of water.
 The habitats are from the Ring of Fire area of the Pacific Ocean, including the Aleutian Islands (tufted puffins), Monterey Bay (California sea lions and Spotted seals), Gulf of Panama (South American coatis & long-spine porcupinefish), Ecuador Rain Forest (arapaima, red-bellied piranhas, capybaras & green iguanas), Antarctica (penguins), Tasman Sea (Pacific white-sided dolphins) and Great Barrier Reef (palette surgeonfish, pennant coralfish & threadfin butterflyfish), Seto Inland Sea (common octopuses, Japanese spiny lobsters & red seabreams), Coast of Chile (Japanese anchovies and South American pilchards), Cook Sea Strait (loggerhead sea turtles, deepwater burrfish & scarlet wrasse), Japan Deeps (Japanese spider crabs, Australian ghostsharks & Hilgendorf's saucords) and a jellyfish gallery (moon jellyfish & northern sea nettles).
 The Aqua Gate at the entrance and the Jellyfish corner are recent facilities built in 1998.

 The largest tank is the Pacific Ocean tank which has a maximum length of 34 m, a depth of 9 m and holds 5400 m3 of water and a variety of fish including Indian mackerel, Pacific bluefin tuna, reef manta rays, scalloped hammerhead sharks and two whale sharks.

-The most popular animals on display are the whale sharks.
+The most popular animals are the whale sharks.
 Osaka aquarium is the second aquarium in the world after Okinawa Ocean Expo Aquarium to start keeping whale sharks.
 In 1994, the aquarium successfully housed a manta ray in captivity, which was the second in the world at the time.
-The following year, the aquarium managed to successfully house an ocean sunfish in captivity, becoming one of the few aquariums in the world to house this fish.
+The following year, the aquarium was one of the few to house an ocean sunfish.
 Due to its comically large size and shape, it is reported to be a more popular exhibit at the aquarium than the whale sharks.

 The "New Interactive Area" opened in 2013, and allows visitors to see the animals up close and, in some cases, touch them.
 In this area, three zones were constructed, the Arctic Zone, in which visitors see ringed seals, the Falkland Islands Zone, where they can see southern rockhopper penguins, and the Maldives Zone, in which they can directly touch stingrays and small sharks like brownbanded bamboo sharks and coral catsharks.

 In 2020, the museum shop was reopened on February 22, after renewal work was carried out to coincide with the 30th anniversary of its opening.
 The music used at Kaiyukan changes with the time of day, but these are all from the "Acoustic Cafe Underwater Walk" album.